Jadude/fAve-app/README.md

 ### Adding React Router:
-Add the react-router-dom module to the project that is required to operate the application.
+AddProduct the react-router-dom module to the project that is required to operate the application.
 In the terminal, type:
 ```
 npm i react-router-dom@6.3.0 --save
 ```

 ### Adding the Babel plugin:
-Add the Babel plugin to the project, which is required to support the new JavaScript features.
+AddProduct the Babel plugin to the project, which is required to support the new JavaScript features.
 In the terminal, type:
 ```
 npm install --save-dev @babel/plugin-proposal-class-properties
 ```